How do I close my AWS account?

 - Read and understand the terms of closing your account.

 - Select all check boxes, and then choose Close Account.

 - In the confirmation box, choose Close Account.

 Within a few minutes, you receive email confirmation that your account is closed successfully.

-Note: To close the master account in an organization, first delete the organization.
+Note: To close the payer account in an organization, first delete the organization.